 Applying for a mortgage after a DRO requires specialist knowledge.
-As there can be so many variables involved with credit problems, approaching a lender yourself will likely result in a declined application.
-Being declined a mortgage will only damage your credit file further, so do get professional advice before applying.
+Approaching a lender yourself will likely result in your mortgage being refused.
+Being refused will damage your mortgage chances, so get professional advice before applying.

-A good place to start your mortgage journey is to check your credit reports.
-Lenders will check your credit files, so it’s wise to check them beforehand.
-You’ll then know exactly what your credit file shows and can base your approach on this.
+An excellent place to start your mortgage journey is to check your credit file.
+Lenders will check your credit reports, so it’s wise to check them beforehand.
+You’ll then know what your credit file shows so you can prepare your approach accordingly.

 Specialist debt relief order mortgage advice

-If you’ve had a debt relief order and need a mortgage then do get in touch.
-You can speak to an advisor today who can guide you through the process.
+If you’ve had a DRO and need a mortgage, get in touch.
+You can speak to an advisor who can guide you through the process.
 They’ll inform you of whether or not a mortgage is possible and the amount you’ll be able to borrow.

-Our advisors specialise in difficult mortgage cases.
-Furthermore, our advisors have access to every UK lender and aren’t restricted to a panel of lenders.
-Call us now on 0800 195 0490 or make an enquiry below to get started.
+Our advisors specialise in complex mortgage cases.
+Furthermore, our advisors have access to every UK lender.
+Call us now on 0800 195 0490 or make an enquiry to get started.